Oh, little town of Bethlehem

 And while it really doesn’t make much of a difference in the story if there were three or 33 wise men, my guide was so adamant that there were three – he had names for them and everything – that it made me wonder where in the world he was getting his information.
 And it cast doubt on everything else he said…

 And there were other issues… our guide tried to pass off the massive, ornate Church of the Nativity as a structure that was somehow there when Jesus was born… what?!
-I may not be a biblical scholar, but I guarantee the manger/cave where Jesus was born was not made of gold, it did not rest on a gilded star on the floor nor was it couched in a creepy dark basement of a grand cathedral.
+I’m not theologian or historian, but I can reasonably guarantee the manger/cave where Jesus was born was not made of gold, it did not rest on a gilded star on the floor nor was it couched in a creepy dark basement of a grand cathedral.

-You wouldn’t know that Jesus never had a diaper change within the walls though, because enthusiastic tourists from all over the world were rubbing dish towels and souvenirs over every visible surface, hoping to glean some holiness from the site.
+You wouldn’t know that Jesus never had a diaper change within the walls though, because enthusiastic tourists from all over the world were rubbing dish towels and souvenirs purchased from the stalls outside over every visible surface, hoping to glean some holiness from the site to take home.

-On top of the guide being so uninformed, which really just wrecked my whole day, I was really put off by the commercialization of the city.
+On top of the guide being so uninformed, which really just threw me off, I was really put off by the commercialization of the city.
 Every shop sold tacky Jesus souvenirs (and some sold lovely homemade gifts, of course) and I just had such an icky feeling while I was there.
 Obviously I’m emotionally attached to the story so seeing people with no concern for its sanctity was upsetting, but I guess this is one instance where my travel expectations just couldn’t live up to the reality.

 Do you think I am being too particular?
 If I’d taken a tour of Jane Austen’s home and the guide got her sister’s name wrong or if I’d visited Platform 9 3/4 in London and my guide took me to the wrong train station, I’d be just as annoyed.
 If you’re a tour guide, I think the major point of your job is to impart correct information… right?!